gatling/gatling/src/docs/content/reference/script/protocols/http/request/index.md

 Once bootstrapped with one of the following methods, `BodyPart` has the following methods for setting additional options.
-Like in the rest of the DSL, almost every parameter can be a plain `String`, a Gatling Expression Language `String` or a function.
+Like in the rest of the DSL, almost every parameter can be a plain `String`, a Gatling Expression Language `String`, or a function.

 {{< include-code "bodyPart-options" java kt scala >}}